Heramb-Acharya/Pull-Request---Guidewire/README.md

 ## 3. Solution Overview

-**GigShield** is an AI-powered parametric income insurance platform for Q-Commerce delivery partners.
+**Rakshak** is an AI-powered parametric income insurance platform for Q-Commerce delivery partners.
 It provides automated weekly coverage with zero-touch claims, no forms, no manual verification, no waiting.

 ### Core Principle

-When an external disruption event is verified by objective data, GigShield automatically initiates a payout to the worker's UPI within 15 minutes.
+When an external disruption event is verified by objective data, Rakshak automatically initiates a payout to the worker's UPI within 15 minutes.
 Arjun never files a claim.
 The system does it for him.

 ### 5-Step Flow